vagman/City-Hall-Planner/README.md

 Develop a Prolog program that represents an object such as e.g. a personal computer.

 The program should contain:
-- Facts that indicate the components of the object (eg power supply, monitor, etc.) and their components (eg for the power supply such as cable, fan, transformer, etc.), component components (e.g. the transformer consists of wire, core, etc.), and so on.
+- Facts that indicate the components of the object (eg power supply, monitor, etc.) and their components (eg for the power supply such as cable, fan, transformer, etc.), component's components (e.g. the transformer consists of wire, core, etc.), and so on.
 The depth of the component hierarchy is not predetermined.
 - Facts that indicate whether the components are made of metal or plastic.

 The program should be able to answer questions such as: